touren/touren.github.io/_posts/2016-12-23-Web_App_Architecture_Ember.md

 ### Dynamically rendering a Component

 The [{{component}}](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_component) helper can be used to defer the selection of a component to run time.
-The {{my-component}} syntax always renders the same component, while using the {{component}} helper allows choosing a component to render on the fly.
+The `{{my-component}}` syntax always renders the same component, while using the `{{component}}` helper allows choosing a component to render on the fly.
 This is useful in cases where you want to interact with different external libraries depending on the data.
-Using the {{component}} helper would allow you to keep different logic well separated.
+Using the `{{component}}` helper would allow you to keep different logic well separated.

 The first parameter of the helper is the name of a component to render, as a string.
-So {{component 'campaign-list'}} is the same as using {{campaign-list}}.
+So `{{component 'campaign-list'}}` is the same as using `{{campaign-list}}`.

 The real value of [{{component}}](http://emberjs.com/api/classes/Ember.Templates.helpers.html#method_component) comes from being able to dynamically pick the component being rendered.
 Below is an example of using the helper as a means of choosing different components for displaying different kinds of posts: